-TRANSPORTATION EQUITY -
+• TRANSPORTATION EQUITY -

 Righting past wrongs of yesterday's transportation infrastructure planning and policies is a central discussion in the CTP.
 Equity is one of Caltrans' four foundational principles which encompasses fair treatment of and opportunities for all to thrive.
 Regardless of gender identity, religion, race, age, ability, income, area of residence or neighborhood, or any other specific traits or characteristic, all Californians should have a positive relationship with the modes they travel with and should not face detrimental effects by being restricted from opportunities or denied access in reaching destinations.
+Policy within the CTP should strive to limit new burdens and mitigate or eliminate existing burdens on underserved and disadvantaged communities, as well as consider related state and federal initiatives, such as California For All and the U.S. Department of Transportation's Justice40 Initiative.